 What kind of whiskey to use

 Rule number one, use a whiskey you like!
-But if you need a but of guidance, I recommend using rye whiskey!
+But if you need a bit of guidance, I recommend using rye whiskey, though bourbon is also great.

 What kind of red wine to use

-Like I said with the whiskey—rule number one is to use a wine you like.
+Like I said with the whiskey—use a wine you like and would drink on its own.

 Shiraz, Malbec, Cabernet Sauvignon, or Zinfandel will work great here.